realebogamatlakala/realeboga-matlakala/README.md

 ## 🛠 In-Memory Implementation

-We created **in-memory repositories** that use Python dictionaries for storage:
+Created **in-memory repositories** that use Python dictionaries for storage:
 - `InMemoryEmployeeRepository`
 - `InMemoryTimeEntryRepository`
 - `InMemoryScheduleRepository`